Are you mentoring your kids in wisdom?

 How do you mentor your kids?

-Watch this short video to learn how you can approach your kids as a coach using the Connected Families Framework.
+Watch this short video to learn how you can mentor your kids as a coach, guided by the Connected Families Framework.

 Ready to dig in deeper?